 Does this sound familiar?
 You’re on LinkedIn, and there’s a notification on the My Network tab.
 It’s a new connection request.
 Their headline and profile look ok.
-Maybe they’re a digital marketing strategist or a customer engagement manager.
+Maybe they’re a Go-to-Market Strategy expert or a Customer Engagement Manager.

 You let your guard down for a split second and press the accept button.
 3 seconds later you’re getting a wordy thank you DM: 1% thank you 99% sales pitch.